 For the 2017 season, Marcel Schrötter signed with the Dynavolt Intact GP team

 From this season on Marcel belongs to the Moto2 team from Memmingen in Bavaria.
-Once again, he will switch the motorcycle brand and will fight for points aboard of a Suter chassis and alongside his German compatriot Sandro Cortese.
-His focus is on constant top-10 results and on setting as many highlights as possible.
+Once again, he will switch the motorcycle brand and fought for points aboard of a Suter chassis and alongside his German compatriot Sandro Cortese.
+After storming the top 10 of the World Championship by the middle of the season, a scaphoid injury forced him to miss some races and prevented him from progressing further.